Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Introduction

 \section{Introduction}

-Social norms are standards of behavior shared within a social group \cite{sherif1936psychology}.
-In human societies, social norms have shaped almost every aspect of our daily life, from the language we speak and the etiquette we drive to the amount we tip.
-Without social norms, we may feel confused about how to behave appropriately in social situations and, consequently, social conflicts may arise \cite{lewis1969convention}.
-Over the past decades, the study of social norms has attracted much interest in a variety of disciplines, such as economics \cite{young2015evolution}, cognitive science \cite{hawkins2019emergence}, computational social science \cite{baronchelli2018emergence}, complex system science \cite{centola2018experimental}, and computer science \cite{morris2019norm}.
+In human societies, social norms, which are standards of behavior shared within a social group \cite{sherif1936psychology}, have shaped almost every aspect of our daily life, from the language we speak and the etiquette we drive to the amount we tip.
+Without social norms, people may feel confused about how to behave appropriately in social situations and consequently social conflicts may arise \cite{lewis1969convention}.
+Over the past decades, the study of social norms has attracted much interest in a variety of disciplines, such as economics \cite{young2015evolution}, cognitive science \cite{hawkins2019emergence}, complex system science \cite{centola2018experimental}, and computer science \cite{morris2019norm}.
 Across these studies, a central question is: how do social norms spontaneously emerge from social interactions of humans or agents?

-The deployment of AI systems, particularly multi-agent systems (MASs), in real-world situations raises the need for these systems to be normative---the capability of empowering agents to understand certain standards of behavior and behave appropriately according to the standards \cite{boella2008introduction,criado2011open}.
-Imagine that agents within a system interact with other agents or humans to accomplish some tasks; for the system to be truly accepted and embraced by humans, such a capability will be crucial, as it can reduce conflicts within systems, enable more effective coordination among agents (potentially including humans), and even allow humans to better anticipate the system's behaviors---a key means to improve human trust in the system \cite{awad2018moral,ajmeri2020elessar,baronchelli2024shaping,chugunova2022we}.
+This paper studies the emergence of social norms within a generative multi-agent system (MAS), i.e. a system of agents that are powered by large-language models (LLMs).
+The deployment of MASs in real-world situations raises the need for these systems to be normative---the capability of empowering agents to understand certain standards of behavior and behave appropriately according to the standards \cite{boella2008introduction,criado2011open,oldenburg2024learning}.
+Imagine that agents within a system interact with other agents or humans to accomplish some tasks; for the system to be truly accepted and embraced by humans, such a capability will be crucial, as it can reduce conflicts within systems, enable more effective coordination among agents (potentially including humans), and allow humans to anticipate the system's behaviors---a key means to improve human trust in the system \cite{awad2018moral,ajmeri2020elessar,chugunova2022we,liullm}.